huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 [BetterTransformer](https://huggingface.co/docs/optimum/bettertransformer/overview) converts 🤗 Transformers models to use the PyTorch-native fastpath execution, which calls optimized kernels like Flash Attention under the hood.

-BetterTransformer is also supported for faster inference on multi-GPU for text, image, and audio models.
+BetterTransformer is also supported for faster inference on single and multi-GPU for text, image, and audio models.

 <Tip>